jaredpalmer/after.js/README.md

 ## Data Fetching

-For page components, you can add an `static async getInitialProps` function.
+For page components, you can add a`static async getInitialProps` function.
 This will be called on both initial server render, and then client mounts.
 Results are made available on `this.props.data`.